-This indicates the percentage of residents who required more assistance with activities of daily living over time.
-High levels of dependence on staff for assistance with ADL's could be a sign of the decline of a resident's medical condition.
+This tells you the percentage of patients who needed more assistance with activities of daily living over time.
+High levels of dependence on staff for assistance with activities of daily living could be a sign of the erosion of a resident's medical condition.

 Ability to Keep Residents Mobile

 In Brian Center Health & Rehab/He, 21.81% Percentage of Residents

 This is the percentage of residents who were able to retain mobility over time.
 Preserving mobility can be a great sign for residents' health.

 In Brian Center Health & Rehab/He, 1.47 Hospitalizations per 1,000 resident days

 This is the number of hospitalizations per thousand days of care.

 In Brian Center Health & Rehab/He, 21.81 Percentage of Residents Rehospitalized